cybernesto/sid-arduino-lib/readme.txt

 Take a look also at
 https://github.com/farvardin/C64-music/tree/master/sid_arduino
-for a dump of common-used musics
+for a dump of common-used musics.
+I added the sid_player example from the faravdin source code for a demo of this library capabilities.

 Installation